brundonsmith/crowdx/README.md

 the function doing the mutating can be made into an action.

 Technically the above is all you need; you can build everything else on top of these three concepts.
-However, one additional concept is included because it is so incredibly useful/common in practice, and is central to the CrowdX/MobX
+However, one additional concept is included in CrowdX because it is so incredibly useful/common in practice, and is central to the CrowdX/MobX philosophy:
-philosophy:

 **Computed function** - A computed function is **both a tracked function and an observable**.
 It's a pure function that observes observables and derives from